JAC-CS-Game-Programming-F25/project-game-of-the-year/README.md

 **Core loop:**

-Explore zones → Fight enemies → Collect essences → Use essences to upgrade ATK or HP → Fight stronger enemies → Defeat corrupted guardians → Eventually defeat everyone
+Explore zones → Fight enemies → Defeat corrupted guardians → Eventually defeat everyone

-Simple, focused, and doable.

 **Scope for this project (v1):**

 For this course, I will implement a compact first chapter of this game:

--   Few combat zones(5 lets say but considering procedurally just having a lot, ill design 5 but will seem like a lot) (Temple entrance, corridors, boss chambers,etc)
+-   Few combat zones (5 lets say but considering procedurally just having a lot, ill design 5 but will seem like a lot) (Temple entrance, corridors, boss chambers, etc)
 -   1 boss (Temple Guardian final boss)
 -   3–4 enemy types (Shadow Bat swarms, Spirit Boxer enforcers, Temple Guardian boss)
--   Simple progression: Essences → Upgrade ATK or HP
 -   Story cutscenes: Static background images with text dialogue panels (intro cutscene explaining the backstory, mid-game story moments, and victory cutscene after defeating the Temple Guardian)

-**Nice to have plans (not in unless you think my project is too small):**

--   Inventory/equipment systems
--   Complex stat allocation
--   XP/leveling/gold/shop systems
--   More enemy types and deeper story

 ## Gameplay

 The player controls the Shadow Creature (their corrupted spirit form) using keyboard input (WASD for movement, Space for attacking).
 The Shadow Creature floats instead of walking .
 Players explore temple zones, encountering various enemies that spawn and chase.
 Combat is real-time and action-oriented, with the player able to perform basic attacks and dodge.

-As enemies are defeated, they drop:

-Note on Essence Drops: Currently planned for enemies to drop essences on death, but this mechanic is under consideration and may be taken out if you think this is too much.

--   **Essences** – consumed to permanently increase ATK or HP

-The progression system is simple: collect essences from defeated enemies, then use them to upgrade either your Attack or Health.
-That's it.
-No XP, no leveling, no gold, no shops, no equipment.
-Just essences → upgrade ATK or HP.

 Combat involves: